-The Montana Human Rights Act prohibits employment discrimination based on race, creed, religion, color, national origin, age, physical or mental disability, marital status, or sex (including maternity and pregnancy) (MT Code Sec.
+The Montana Human Rights Act prohibits employment discrimination based on race, creed, religion, color, or national origin.
+The Act also prohibits employment discrimination based on age, physical or mental disability, marital status, or sex (including maternity and pregnancy) unless the reasonable demands of the position require a distinction based on the characteristic (MT Code Sec.
 49-2-101 et seq.).

 The Act applies to all employers in the state, including employment agencies and unions.
 Nonprofit fraternal, charitable, or religious associations or corporations are not covered by the Act.